 Play continues until someone faults.
 A fault occurs when the ball is hit out of bounds, doesn't clear the net or is volleyed from the non-volley zone, among other conditions.
 Only the serving team can score.
 The serving team continues to serve until there is a fault on the service.

-In 2018, more than 3 million people in the U.S. were playing pickleball, according to the Sports & Fitness Industry Association's annual Pickleball Participant Report.
-That's about twice as many people as were playing in 2010, and makes pickleball one of the fastest-growing recreational sports in the U.S. and North America.
+In 2021, more than 4.8 million people in the U.S. were playing pickleball, according to the Sports & Fitness Industry Association's annual Pickleball Participant Report.
+That's about four times as many people as were playing in 2010, and makes pickleball one of the fastest-growing recreational sports in the U.S. and North America.
 In fact, the number of U.S. players grew an amazing 39.3 percent between 2019 and 2021.
 So, what's the appeal?

 Experts say the game is easy to learn, doesn't take a lot of time to play and is accessible, as players just need a racquet and ball.
 It provides a great workout, too.
 And for experienced players, pickleball can become a fast-paced, strategic game.
 It's also just plain fun.

-Janice Holsinger, 66, has been regularly playing pickleball in an indoor league near Madison, Wisconsin, for several months now.
-"I like it because it's great exercise and very social," she says in an email, adding she tried it because she was looking for an activity she and her husband could participate in together.
+Janice Holsinger, 66, has been regularly playing pickleball in an indoor league near Madison, Wisconsin.
+"I like it because it's great exercise and very social," she said when we spoke to her in 2019, adding she tried it because she was looking for an activity she and her husband could participate in together.

 The Origins of Pickleball

 Pickleball's roots stretch back to the mid-1960s, when three men — Bill Bell, Barney McCallum and Joel Pritchard — created the game to entertain their kids.
 No one can say for sure why or how the game spread from their backyards on Washington's Bainbridge Island.
 But today, several decades later, the game is everywhere.
-Some 15,000 indoor and outdoor pickleball courts are scattered across North America at nearly 7,000 locations, according to the USA Pickleball Association (USAPA).
+Indoor and outdoor pickleball courts are scattered across North America, at 9,524 locations according to the USA Pickleball Association (USAPA).
 Some 66 new locations open every month.
-In addition, the game is being introduced to kids in middle school and high school physical education classes, it's an intramural sport on many college campuses, and pros are emerging.
+In addition, the game is being introduced to kids in middle school and high school physical education classes.
+It's also an intramural sport on many college campuses, and pros are emerging.

-In 2018, the U.S. Open Pickleball Championships drew more than 2,100 competitors, according to Selkirk Sports, which manufactures pickleball paddles.
-And the 2018 USA Pickleball Nationals attracted 2,300 players who came from 46 states and multiple countries.
-Competitive players include active and retired tennis pros, such as JoAnne Russell, a former Wimbledon Doubles champ.
+In 2021, the Minto U.S. Open Pickleball Championships drew more than 2,000 competitors, according to Naples Daily News.
+And the 2021 Margaritaville USA Pickleball Nationals attracted 2,200 players who came from multiple states and countries.
+Competitive players have included active and retired tennis pros, such as JoAnne Russell, a former Wimbledon Doubles champ.

 Pickleball may even become an Olympic sport one day, especially if the International Federation of Pickleball (IFP) gets its way.
 Established in 2010, the IFP's goal is to make pickleball ubiquitous around the world.
 It's well along the way.
-In less than a decade, IFP membership has mushroomed to include the U.S., Australia, Canada, China, India, Italy, Pakistan, the Philippines and Spain.
+IFP membership has mushroomed to over 60 countries, including the U.S., Australia, Canada, China, India, Italy, Pakistan, the Philippines and Spain.